algolia/algoliasearch-magento/doc/m2-documentation.md

 ## Logging & Debugging

 Sometimes may happen that not everything run smoothly.
 In may be caused by millions of reasons.
 That is why we impletemented logging into Algolia's Magento extension.
-Logging can be enabled in **System > Configuration > Algolia Search > Credentials & Setup** tab.
+Logging can be enabled in **Stores > Configuration > Algolia Search > Credentials & Setup** tab.
 When you enable togging, internal informations form the extension will be logged into Algolia log file.
 The file is located in Magento's log directory.
 By default it is `var/log` directory.

 Logging can produce large amount of data.
 So it shuld be enabled only while debugging and investigating issues. **It should definitely not be enabled in production!**